Organization Dashboard (Beta)

 The Effective Output per Contributor graph measures the total productive output of entire organization per contributor over time, expressed in output units.
 It consists of two key components:

-This chart provides insight into how output is distributed across contributors within the organization.
+For better understanding of Effective Output per Contributor measurement, the graph includes color-coded indicators that show the organization’s productivity levels during the selected time period, ranging from low to normal and excellent.
 A median engineer typically delivers 5–20 output units per month, helping to set benchmarks for productivity.
 Trends over time can highlight team efficiency, workload distribution, and areas for potential improvement.

 Output Breakdown